bender716/Windows11Privacy/AdminScripts/README.md

 1\. \*\*Open PowerShell as Administrator\*\*

-&nbsp;  Right-click → “Run as Administrator” or use 'sudo pwsh' from regular powershell
+Right-click → “Run as Administrator” or use 'sudo pwsh' from regular powershell